-In the award letter, the Code Steering Group will advise the provider on the next steps.
-This may include making significant changes and taking a full re-evaluation, or change and submit evidence of change of practices for consideration by the Code Steering Group at its next meeting.
-The support given to providers not awarded for their compliance with the Code will vary and may include referral to technical assistance, requests for additional information or clarification, or recommended actions to address non-compliance.
+In the award letter, the Code Steering Group will advise the providers on the next steps.
+This may include making significant changes and submitting for a full re-evaluation or change and submit evidence of change to a limited number of practices for consideration by the Steering Group at its next meeting.
+The support given to providers not awarded the Code will vary and may include referral to technical assistance, requests for additional information or clarification, or recommended actions to address noncompliance.

-Provider awarded for their compliance with the Code will be informed about the date of submission of their Midterm Progress Form (see box below) as well as about recommended improvements to their practices in the award letter.
+Providers awarded for their compliance with the Code will be informed about the date of submission of the Midterm progress form (see box below) as well as about recommended improvements to practice in the award decision letter.